-Before sound, editing, or captions, your video’s shape tells viewers whether to stay or scroll.
-When done right, your content feels built for the feed, which begins TikTok visibility.
+Before adding music, editing, or captions, your video’s shape tells viewers to stay or scroll.
+Matching the platform’s format starts your TikTok visibility.

 Types of TikTok Videos

-TikTok supports various content types, each built for vertical viewing and paired with the correct format, video size, and aspect ratio.
-TikTok users create these formats beyond paid placements:
+TikTok supports many video types, each built for vertical videos and using the right format, video size, and aspect ratio.
+TikTok users create content in these categories (not just paid placements):

 1. Standard TikTok Videos

-Regular posts that appear in the main feed.
-Best uploaded as portrait videos in MP4 or MOV format with 1080 × 1920 resolution.
+These regular videos show up in the main feed.
+The best TikTok video sizes use portrait orientation in MP4 or MOV file format with a 1080 x 1920 pixels resolution.

 2. TikTok Stories